ashsilvv/reproducible-research_homework/README.md

 **E) What is the estimated volume of a 300 kb dsDNA virus?**

-I used the more precise terms for α and β taken from the summary of my linear model, rather than the rounded terms from the paper.
-I calculated the volume of a 300kb virus using two different approaches, and got answers which were within 7 nm3 of each other.
+I used the terms for α and β taken from the summary of my linear model, rather than the rounded terms from the paper, to achieve a more precise estimate.
+I calculated the volume of a 300kb virus using two different approaches - one using V=βL^α, and one using y=mx+c.
+I got the same answer with each approach (within 7 nm3 of each other).

 V = βL^α